MelinaMoraiti/Distributed-Systems-Exercises/README.md

 ## RPC Implementation
 - The RPC interface definitions are provided in the .x files.
 - Use rpcgen to generate the server and client stubs.
-- Implement the RPC server functions in the server_app.c file.
+- Implement the RPC server functions in the vector_calc_server.c file.
-- Incorporate the RPC client functions into the client_app.c file.
+- Incorporate the RPC client functions into the vector_calc_client.c file.